Official Global Travel Advisory

 Peru - Exercise a high degree of caution

-Exercise a high degree of caution in Peru to serious crime, as well as social conflicts and strikes that may occur across the country.
+Exercise a high degree of caution in Peru due to high levels of crime, as well as social conflicts and strikes that may occur across the country.

 Regional advisory - Avoid non-essential travel

-Avoid non-essential travel to the following areas due to terrorist and criminal activity:
+Avoid non-essential travel to the following areas due to instances of domestic terrorism and criminal activity such as drug trafficking, robberies, kidnappings, extortion and raids:

 Border area with Colombia - Avoid non-essential travel